'The government didn't do anything': Mexican, Brazilian monkeypox responses draw concern

 Monkeypox emergency could last months, with window closing to stop spread

-(Reporting and Writing by Brendan O'Boyle; Additional Reporting by Carolina Pulice Editing by Christian Plumb and Nick Zieminski)
+(Reporting and Writing by Brendan O'Boyle; Additional Reporting by Carolina Pulice and Marco Aquino Editing by Christian Plumb and Nick Zieminski)

 ((Brendan.O'Boyle@thomsonreuters.com;))